TheKikGen/MPC-LiveXplore-bootstrap/README.md

 This "bootstrap" implementation allows Akai MPCs / Force system customization at boot time as linux application launching, data rescue, backup settings,...
 You need to update your MPC/Force with a modded image that will launch the bootstrap from the internal filesystem, before the MPC application starts.

-How to install :
+## How to install :

-1. Copy to the "tkgl_bootstrap_[ProjectData]" directory to the root of an sdcard/usb stick, preferably formatted with ext4 filesystem

-   Important : the directory MUST be named "tkgl_bootstrap_[ProjectData]" to be hidden and for the bootstrap to be launched on the sdcard.
-   You should change permissions and ownership of binaries and scripts files as follow (locally or in a ssh root session) :

-        - cd /media/(your smartcard name)/tkgl_bootstrap_[ProjectData]
-        - chmod 755 ./lib/* ./bin/* ./scripts/*
-        - chown root:root ./lib/* ./bin/* ./scripts/*

-2. Update as usual (usb procedure) with the last MPC / Force modded image to enable the bootstrap script :
+1. Update as usual (usb procedure) with the last MPC / Force modded image to enable the bootstrap script :

    https://github.com/TheKikGen/MPC-LiveXplore

-   Copy the image file to the root of a usb key.
+2. Copy to the "tkgl_bootstrap_[ProjectData]" directory to the root of an sdcard/usb stick, preferably formatted with ext4 filesystem
-   The launch script on the internal ssd will find the tkgl_bootstrap script automatically.

-   Concerning these images: very little has been changed.
-It is mainly about enabling SSH, a standard feature of Linux, and checking
-   if a script exists on a usb key at boot time.
-That's all.
-I use it everyday on my MPC Live and my MPC X.
-   Upgrading your MPC or Force with one of these images will not brick your hardware.
-The update procedure is strictly the same as the one you use for the official images but of course, I can't be held responsible for any problem.
+   You can download the last version in a zip file here : https://github.com/TheKikGen/MPC-LiveXplore-bootstrap/archive/refs/heads/main.zip
+   (remove the prefix "main" after unzip)

+   The directory MUST be named "tkgl_bootstrap_[ProjectData]" to be recognized by the bootstrap script within the image.
+   This suffix allows to hide the directory when you are using the MPC app.

+## Activation of modules at boot

-   You can update again to come back to an official image at any time.
+You need to edit the file tkgl_bootstrap_[ProjectData]/doer_list to add a modules list you want to launch at boot time.

-3. Create your module and adapt the /tkgl_bootstrap_[ProjectData]/scripts/tkgl_bootstrap script to your needs
+Follow instructions within the file itself.

+## Creating your own module

-   Copy paste a script module example (for example the mod_telnetd) to create your own.
+Copy paste an existing module example (for example the arp_overlay) to create your own.
+The module name must have a directory at tkgl_bootstrap_[ProjectData]/modules/mod_(your module name).

+Within the module directory, the start script must be named tkgl_mod_<your module name>.sh.

 Your module must be then added to the $DOER variable in the tkgl_bootstrap script.

+If your MPC is stuck, remove the sdcard and reboot.
+You will find a log in the tkgl_bootstrap/logs.

+## Availables modules

 ````
 # ---------------------------------------------------------------------------------------------------------
 # Module name  : Description